fargenfo/linkseq/README.md

-# linkseq -- GATK best-practices pipeline adapted to linked-reads [WIP]
+# LinkSeq -- GATK best-practices pipeline adapted to linked-reads [WIP]

 **Note:** This pipeline is a work in progress.